Taking advantage of multiple scattering for Optical Reflection Tomography: Reconstruction algorithm

 \section{Reconstruction algorithm}

 As discussed in the previous section, an internal background reflector helps to retrieve the low-frequency information from the object in the foreground.
 However, this information can only be obtained by analyzing the multiply scattered components of the reflected wavefield because the single scattering contribution does not contain the low spatial frequencies of the foreground object.
-As a result, for reflection-mode ODT, the forward model cannot be linear, making the optimization problem non-convex.
-Gradient descent algorithms, such as stochastic gradient descent (SGD) or even FISTA \cite{fista}, therefore lack theoretical guarantees for convergence. \\
+As a result, for reflection-mode ODT, the forward model cannot be linear with respect to the scattering potential, making the optimization problem non-convex.
+Gradient descent algorithms, such as stochastic gradient descent (SGD) or even FISTA \cite{fista}, therefore lack theoretical guarantees for convergence.

 In this section, we propose a reconstruction algorithm that enables good reconstruction in reflection configurations despite the non-convexity of the problem.
-Our approach is based on (i) the introduction of a new loss function that focuses on the low-frequency components of the object to be reconstructed, (ii) the use of Total Variation (TV) regularization (a commonly applied method \cite{kamilovtv, RUDINTV} that constrains the reconstruction to block-wise behavior) in the foreground region only (i.e. between $z_1$ and $z_2$ in Fig.~\ref{fig_1}), and (iii) a proximal algorithm based on the Adam optimizer \cite{proxgen} ensuring a better convergence despite the non-convexity of the problem.
+Our approach is based on (i) the introduction of a new loss function that focuses on the low-frequency components of the foreground object to be reconstructed, (ii) the use of Total Variation (TV) regularization (a commonly applied method \cite{kamilovtv, RUDINTV} that constrains the reconstruction to block-wise behavior) in the foreground region only (i.e. between $z_1$ and $z_2$ in Fig.~\ref{fig_1}), and (iii) a proximal algorithm based on the Adam optimizer \cite{proxgen} ensuring a good convergence despite the non-convexity of the problem.